texeira-coffee/texeira.coffee/chicken-tinga.md

 You could substitute dried peppers for the chipotle if you rehydrate them in hot water after removing stems and seeds.

 Substitute two finely chopped jalepeno or serrano peppers for the canned green chilis.

+The idea behind this is "if I'm in Europe and need a burrito fix, I could probably order the canned chilis online and use lavash instead of a tortilla."